Axway/platform-management-docs/content/en/docs/release_notes/platform_management_10.0.0_-_10.7.0_release_notes/10_05_00_relnotes.md

 ## Fixed issue

-* Fixed an issue where users logging in from their marketplace may not be redirected back after login if their account's Login Org setting was set to "Always Ask for Org".
+* Fixed an issue where users signing in from their marketplace may not be redirected back after signing in if their account's Sign-in Organization setting was set to "Always ask for organization".
 * Fixed an issue where the *Users* table view would not update as newly invited users activated.